 The previous sections have set out the context for the Strategy, which is Step 1 of the adaptation cycle approach.
-Therefore, this section is focused on modified Step 2: assessing the natural hazards and potential future changes.
+This section is focused on modified Step 2: assessing the natural hazards and potential future changes (Figure 9.3).

-Figure 9.3 "What is happening?"
-Steps 1 & 2 of the adaptation cycle (modified from MfE 2024).
+Figure~9.3~'What~is~happening?'Steps~1~&~2~of~the~adaptation~cycle~(modified~from~MfE~2024).

-9.2.1 Natural hazard processes, characteristics, and potential impacts
+9.2.1 Natural hazard processes, characteristics and potential impacts

-A thorough understanding of natural hazard processes, characteristics, and their risks is required to ensure a robust basis for decision-making regarding the most appropriate hazard management and adaptation approaches.
+A thorough understanding of natural hazard processes, characteristics and their risks is required to ensure a robust basis for decision-making regarding the most appropriate hazard management and adaptation approaches.

 To this end, ORC has undertaken more than twenty technical and supporting studies to build the body of knowledge, detailed in Appendix A. These investigations, with detailed modelling and analysis, provide a much better understanding and modelled data of the area's natural hazards challenges.
-Note that key studies were externally reviewed by independent experts.
+Key studies were externally reviewed by independent experts.

-It is important to be aware that multiple hazards can also occur at the same time and that one hazard can trigger another in a cascade.
-Some relevant examples for Head of Lake Whakatipu area:
+It is important to be aware that multiple hazards can occur at the same time and that one hazard can trigger another in a cascade.
+Some relevant examples for the Head of Lake Whakatipu area include:

-- Major storms could cause flooding, riverbank erosion, and debris flow. - Earthquakes could trigger landslides and liquefaction. - Landslides could increase sediment supply and disrupt access. - Liquefaction could cause land subsidence, increasing subsequent flood hazard.
+- Major storms could cause flooding, riverbank erosion and debris flow. - Earthquakes could trigger landslides and liquefaction. - Landslides could increase sediment supply and disrupt access. - Liquefaction could cause land subsidence, increasing subsequent flood hazard.